mui/material-ui/docs/src/pages/demos/menus/menus.md

 The `Menu` component uses the `Popover` component internally.
 However, you might want to use a different positioning strategy, or not blocking the scroll.
-For answering those needs, we expose a `MenuList` component that you can compose.
+For answering those needs, we expose a `MenuList` component that you can compose, with [react-popper](https://github.com/souporserious/react-popper) in this example.

 The primary responsibility of the `MenuList` component is to handle the focus.